 No trip is worth the risk of not being here for and with my kids.
 And yet here I am thinking about taking that risk.
 Sure, I have a wonderful trip to gain.
 But I have everything to lose.
 Everything.
 Putting it like that makes me wonder how I could even consider it.
 And yet here I am.
 Considering it.

 Year after year, trip after trip.
 Considering it.
 Risking it.
 Everything.

 So what do we do?
 Those of us scared to fly since having children?
 Do we stay put and never travel again?
 Or do we take that risk, ignore our fear of flying, and get on the plane?

 just in case my babies get sick.
 Or we get sick.
 Or in case I just can’t step foot on the plane. (ding ding ding)

 Are you scared to fly since becoming a Mom, too?
-Tell me about it below.
-And if you have any tips, please oh please help a scared Mama out & give me those, too!
+Tell me in the comments.
+And if you have any tips for fear of flying, please help a scared Mama out & give me those, too!